Mark of the Devil (1970 film): Production

 The film is based upon Michael Armstrong's 1969 script.
 The original plans were led by producer Adrian Hoven, who intended to produce, direct and star in the film.
 Hoven's version was a completely different film rumoured to have been called The Witch Hunter - Dr. Dracula.
 The film was made to cash in on the success of Michael Reeves' 1968 classic Witchfinder General.
 Hoven has been a collaborator of Jess Franco.
 He was an actor turned producer and director.

+Casting

+The film was star Udo Kier's second major film role; he had previously appeared in Shameless (1968), which he filmed in Vienna.